dcacy/dpc-visual-recognizer-workspace/README.md

 Create a Watson Visual Recognition service in bluemix and configure your app to use it, as described below.

+### Create a Workspace application

+- Go to [https://developer.watsonwork.ibm.com/apps](https://developer.watsonwork.ibm.com/apps) and create an application.
+Make a note of the application's Id and Secret.
+- Create a webhook, using the app Id as part of the URL, as required by the [workspace sdk](https://github.com/van-ibm/watsonworkspace-sdk).
+For example, your URL may look like `https://example.com/f79bf52e-4f33-4ed1-b791-5d0e1cc7b35e/webhook`.

 ### Environment Variables